Recent research indicates that 1 in 7

 Other possible psychological causes for the

-later development of anxiety include alcoholism and/or drug abuse in the
+later development of anxiety include

-family, child abuse, a parent with an anxiety disorder, being
+● a parent with an anxiety disorder

-over-protected, and excessive criticism.
-Also being taught to suppress
+● excessive criticism ● taught to suppress

-negative feelings such as anger, an excessive need for approval, rigid
+negative feelings such as anger ● an excessive need for approval ● rigid

-family rules and beliefs are additional possibilities.
+family rules and beliefs

 With the creation of any of these early